ButchersBoy/Dragablz/README.md

 - You will have to restore NuGet packages
 - I've seen Visual Studio get confused with both the .net 4.0 and 4.5 projects.
 If you see this compile Dragablz.net4*, and then DragablzDemo.net4* by right clicking on the project in the solution explorer.
 I'll try and improve this at some point...
+- Are you using **MahApps**?
+If so then check [this demo project](https://github.com/ButchersBoy/DragablzMeetzMahApps) showing Dragablz and MahApps working together.

 ## Features: